MicrosoftDocs/mixed-reality/mixed-reality-docs/galaxy-explorer-update.md

 ## Meet the team

 Our Mixed Reality studio team is made up of designers, 3D artists, UX specialists, developers, a program manager and a studio head.
-We hail from all over the world: Germany, Canada, Israel, the United States, Belgium, the United Kingdom and Japan.
+We hail from all over the world: Belgium, Canada, Germany, Israel, Japan, the United Kingdom and the United States.
 We are a multidisciplinary team that comes from a diverse background: gaming - both traditional and indie, digital marketing, health care and science.

 We are excited to create Galaxy Explorer for HoloLens 2, and to update the HoloLens (1st gen), VR and desktop versions.